MECHENG 599 Batteries

 Curriculum Developer and Instructor: Prof. Jing Tang

 Developed MECHENG 599: Principles, Materials, Manufacturing, and Devices of Batteries, a university-wide undergraduate and graduate course at the University of Michigan.
-Established an innovative educational platform that integrates fundamental knowledge, pilot-scale projects, professional skills training, and career development in battery chemistries, materials, and manufacturing.
+Established an innovative educational platform that integrates fundamental knowledge, pilot-scale projects, professional skills training, and career development in battery chemistries, materials, and manufacturing, and electrochemistry.

 Held Weekly: Tuesday & Thursday 9-10: 30 AM, 2166 Dow Engineering Building, August 26 - December 18, 2024